Charles Stuart, 1st Baron Stuart de Rothesay: Highcliffe Castle

 Early retirement from the diplomatic service allowed him to start on a project to build a new family home.
 By 1830 he had purchased much of the eastern end of the estate, at Highcliffe, Dorset.
 Highcliffe had previously been owned by his forebears, although the estate had been sold by his father.

 Stuart engaged William Donthorne, a founder member of the Royal Institute of British Architects, to design a new Highcliffe Castle.
-The castle is built on an L shaped plan, oriented on a south-east axis.
+The castle is built on an L-shaped plan, oriented on a south-east axis.
 An oriel window is central on the south east elevation, providing a vista across the landscaped gardens to a panorama of The Needles and Isle of Wight.
-Carved medieval stonework from the Norman Benedictine Abbey of St Peter at Jumieges and from the Grande Maison des Les Andelysed was used in the building of the house.
+Carved medieval stonework from the Norman benedictine Abbey St Peter at Jumieges and from the Manoir de Radeval or Grand Maison of Les Andelys, was used in the building of the house.
 Both of these buildings had fallen into disrepair after the French Revolution.
 A 16th-century oriel window and a stained glass window are among the castle's other notable architectural features.